tchoutri/mytrie/README.md

 And thus, (3c) is the final comparison between what we expect to be a happy result, `Just True`, and the result of said comparison is the Boolean that we get at the end.

+Finally, (4) indicates the moment where we stumble on a too-short word path.
+The word we are looking for is not fully inserted in the Trie.